 Getting rid of physical clutter will help to shift emotional clutter.
 If you are feeling particularly stuck, working on the emotional clutter is likely the best place to start.
 Clearing one, the other follows.

 How do we get past the fear and how can we work on our own emotional clutter?

 Know Yourself: This is where focusing on priorities and goals, and following your dreams can be so helpful and enlightening because it helps you to pave the way for what you want for yourself and for your life.
 Journaling, Visioning, Reading and Sharing with others are great tools that you can use to help with this.

 Challenge Yourself: It may not be as difficult as you think it will be.
 Usually the fear is worse than actually getting started.
 Start with small changes and see what happens.
 Pay attention to the emotions that come up.
 “Small is huge” is our motto in the Clearing Clutter Support Group.

-Feel the Fear and Do It Anyway: I love this expression and I know there is a book with the same name that I have read many years ago.
+Feel the Fear and Do It Anyway: I love this expression and I know there is a book with the same name that I read many years ago.
 I tell my clients who have panic or anxiety attacks that (as long as they are in a safe place) when they feel an attack coming on and they know what it is they can try thinking “bring it on, give me your best shot” and going with it instead of trying to make it go away.
 If you can allow the feelings, emotions and pain and go through them rather than avoid this will lesson the power that they have over you.
 Trying to avoid the pain can make it worse.